OpenSlides/openslides-backend/docs/actions/mediafile.upload.md

     ```
     It is tried to get the amount of pages from the pdf.
 If it is encrypted or the extraction fails `pages` will be set to 0 and `entrypted` to true.
 - `filesize`: Size of the file in bytes.
+- `published_to_meetings_in_organization_id` must be `1` if if the mediafile is being published or the parent is a published orga-owned mediafile.
+- `inherited_access_group_ids` and `is_public` must be calculated in case of a meeting-wide mediafile or a published orga-level parent (for those meetings where the parent has meeting_mediafiles).

 The `file` is not stored into the datastore but uploaded to the mediaservice.